kens-visuals/huddle-landing-page/README.md

-# Frontend Mentor - [PROJECT NAME] solution
+# Frontend Mentor - Huddle Landing Page with Single Introductory Section Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Huddle Landing Page with Single Introductory Section Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).

 ## Table of contents